lukas-al/PHilita-Legacy-Simulation/README.md

 # PHilita Legacy Simulation

+**Disclaimer: This was from back in the day when I only knew how to write MATLAB - and poorly at that.
+The code is pretty rough!**

 ## _Prototype London Sim 2019/20 repository_
 ---
 This repository holds the codebase the prototype simulation of London run for the Thales Tech challenge, and all associated files: